kevinrvaz/m3u8-dl/README.md

 ## CLI Options
-    --help, -h:- display how to use the script --convert, -c:- specify this flag to convert the video to mp4 using ffmpeg` --name, -n:- specify the name by which to save the downloaded video, ele 'video' is chosen as default name` --header-path, -p:- specify the path of header file` --retry, -r:- specify number of retries, by default 5 retries will be initiated --debug, -d:- print helpful messages to console to understand program flow
+    --help, -h:- display how to use the script --convert, -c:- specify this flag to convert the video to mp4 using ffmpeg` --name, -n:- specify the name by which to save the downloaded video, else 'video' is chosen as default name` --header-path, -p:- specify the path of header file` --retry, -r:- specify number of retries, by default 5 retries will be initiated --debug, -d:- print helpful messages to console to understand program flow